PrefectHQ/prefect/docs/migration_guide.md

 Let’s look at the differences in how Prefect 2.0 transitions your flow and task runs between various execution states.

-- In Prefect 2.0, the final state of a flow run that finished without errors is `Completed`, while in Prefect 1.0, such flow run is marked by a `Success` state.
+- In Prefect 2.0, the final state of a flow run that finished without errors is `Completed`, while in Prefect 1.0, this flow run has a `Success` state.
 You can find more about that topic [here](https://discourse.prefect.io/t/what-is-the-final-state-of-a-successful-flow-run/59).
 - The decision about whether a flow run should be considered successful or not is no longer based on special reference tasks.
 Instead, your flow’s return value determines the final state of a flow run.
 This [link](https://discourse.prefect.io/t/how-can-i-control-the-final-state-of-a-flow-run/56) provides a more detailed explanation with code examples.
 - In Prefect 1.0, concurrency limits were only available to Prefect Cloud users.
 Prefect 2.0 provides highly customizable concurrency limits as part of the open-source product.
     - Task-level concurrency limits are based on tags that you can set within your flow.